Weka (software): Description

 Weka supports several standard data mining tasks, more specifically, data preprocessing, clustering, classification, regression, visualization, and feature selection.
 Input to Weka is expected to be formatted according the Attribute-Relational File Format and with the filename bearing the .arff extension.
-All of Weka's techniques are predicated on the assumption that the data is available as one flat file or relation, where each data point is described by a fixed number of attributes (normally, numeric or nominal attributes, but some other attribute types are also supported).
+All of Weka's techniques are predicated on the assumption that the data is available as one flat file or relation, where each data point is described by a fixed number of attributes (normally, numeric or nominal attributes, but some other attribute types, such as relational attributes, are also supported).
 Weka provides access to SQL databases using Java Database Connectivity and can process the result returned by a database query.
-Weka provides access to deep learning with Deeplearning4j.
 It is not capable of multi-relational data mining, but there is separate software for converting a collection of linked database tables into a single table that is suitable for processing using Weka.
-Another important area that is currently not covered by the algorithms included in the Weka distribution is sequence modeling.
+Multi-instance learning and time series forecasting are supported by corresponding packages that can be installed with the WEKA package manager.
+Access to machine learning functionality in R and Python is also available through WEKA packages (via the RPlugin, wekaPython, and WekaPyScript packages, respectively).
+Weka provides limited access to deep learning in Java with Deeplearning4j.